Lasiopetalum venustum: Description

 Lasiopetalum venustum is an erect shrub typically 0.8–1.5 m high and wide, its stems covered with rust-coloured and white, star-shaped hairs, at least when young.
 The leaves are egg-shaped with three lobes, 13–40 mm long and 18–32 mm wide on a petiole 4–22 mm long.
-The leaves are covered with white and rust-coloured, star-shaped hairs, densely so on the lower surface.
+The leaves are covered with white and rust-coloured, star-shaped hairs, densely covered on the lower surface.
 The flowers are arranged in loose groups of four to twelve on a rusty-hairy peduncle 28–72 mm long, each flower on a pedicel 4.5–9 mm long with a thread-like bract 6–14 mm long at the base.
 There are three thread-like bracteoles 6–12 mm long at the base of the sepals.
 The sepals are bright pink with a dark red base, the lobes egg-shaped, 4–8.5 mm long, and hairy on the back.
-There are no petals, the anthers are dark red with a white tip and 3.6–4.7 mm long on filaments about 1 mm long.
-Flowering has been recorded from October to January and the fruit is about 3.5 mm long and hairy.
+There are no petals.
+The anthers are dark red with a white tip and 3.6–4.7 mm long on filaments about 1 mm long.
+Flowering has been recorded from October to January, and the fruit is about 3.5 mm long and hairy.